mnavjeev/IdentificationCheck/README.md

 2. `typesIdentified(responseTypes)`: This function checks which response type probabilities, i.e parameters of the form $\Pr(T^\star = t^\star)$, are identified based on the response types provided.
 It returns a vector of length $N_S$ with entries equal to one if the corresponding response type is identified and zero otherwise.

 3. `outcomesIdentfied(responseTypes)`: This function checs whether outcome parameters of the form $E[Y(t) | T^\star = t^\star]$ are identified based on the matrix of admissable response types provided.
 It returns a matrix of size $N_T \times N_S$ with entries equal to one if the corresponding outcome is identified and zero otherwise.

+4. `estimateTypeProb(formatted_data, ellMat, responseTypes)`: This function checks whether the parameter defined by the function $E[\ell(T^\star, X)]$ is identified based on the response types and the $\ell$ function provided.
+If the parameter is identified, it computes the point estimate and standard error of the estimator proposed in Section 5 of the paper.
+It returns a list with the following elements:
+    - "psi": An $N$ element vector containing the influence function values for each observation.
+    - "point.estimate": A scalar containing the point estimate of the parameter.
+    - "se": A scalar containing the standard error of the estimator.
+    - "nu": A tensor containing the function $\nu(t, z, x)$ defined in the paper.

+5. `estimateAllTypes(formatted_data, responseTypes)`: This function checks which response type probabilities are identified based on the response types provided.
+For each identified response type probability, it computes the point estimate and standard error of the estimator proposed in Section 5 of the paper.
+It returns a list with the following elements:
+    - "identified.params": A vector containing the labels of the identified response type probabilities.
+A label is a string of the form "P(T\*=t\*)" where t\* is the treatment value corresponding to the response type.
+    - "se": A vector of length $N_S$ containing the standard errors of each response type probability.
+For non-identified response types, the corresponding entry is set to NA.
+    - "psi": A matrix of size $N \times N_S$ containing the influence function values for each observation and each response type probability.
+For non-identified response types, the corresponding column is set to NA.